Baglecake/emile-mini/README.md

 * **Import path:** `emile_mini`
 * **CLI command:** `emile-mini`
 * **New in v0.3.0:** Real QSE validation with bidirectional coupling analysis

+## Repository Abstract
+This repository presents émile-mini v0.3.0, a computational-autopoietic architecture that couples a quantum surplus emergence (QSE) field to symbolic decision dynamics and embodied navigation.
+A three-stage validator—QSE core → agent coupling (cognitive + embodied) → pattern analysis—quantifies emergence and bidirectional influence.
+Measurements indicate: 7/7 autopoiesis gates pass with an overall score ≈ 0.9998; coupling a cognitive agent to the QSE core increases regime transitions by ~24% (≈23.29% → ≈28.84%); and bidirectional coupling is detectable in correlations such as QSE-influence ↔ goal changes (r≈0.87) and phasic rupture ↔ learning updates (r≈0.44).
+A memory-cued navigation agent demonstrates robust embodied behavior under the same framework.
+These results support an enactive, fourth-order cybernetics interpretation in which cognition arises from recursive regulation and context-sensitive interaction rather than static representation.

 ---